 So today, there is tons of content: sales playbooks, scripts, training, process, etc. at your finger tips and companies spend BILLIONS on these programs each year.
 A lot of these programs are great, but let’s face it folks, there is no instant fix when it comes to a broken sales machine.

 CSO expectations are usually very clear.
 The program must provide an increased skill level or increased sales in order to justify the spend.

 So I would like to provide a few points for you to consider when looking into this area.
 This is based on a lot of client engagements:.

-First: Understand well the Persona/buyer you are selling to before you train.
-Why a lot of training is on techniques, process and if you cannot relate the training to your target personas my opinion the training will not be as relevant or stick.
+- First: Understand well the persona/buyer you are selling to before you train.
+Why?
+A lot of training is on techniques and process; if you cannot relate the training to your target personas, the training will not be as relevant or stick.

-Second, ensure that the training you are receiving is mapped to your sales process.
-Where is this knowledge going to be applicable to my sales funnel or improving my skill set.
-Most important is this going to make the salesperson more effective at a key activity.
-Those are steps that move the sales forward, like good conversations, 1st meetings, solution presentations etc.
+- Second, ensure that the training you are receiving is mapped to your sales process.
+Ask: where is this knowledge going to be applicable to my sales funnel or improving my skill set?
+Most importantly is this going to make the salesperson more effective at a key activity?
+Those are steps that move the sales forward, like good conversations, first meetings, solution presentations etc.

-Third, ensure that their is a scenario or a relevant case study in front of the students to map how this training will work in real life situations.
-The best way I know is to ensure there is pre-work assignment that includes the scenario, the persona, the sales process and how this training will increase sales or improve skillset.
+- Third, ensure that there is a scenario or a relevant case study in front of the students to map how this training will work in real life situations.
+The best way I know is to ensure there is a pre-work assignment that includes the scenario, the persona, the sales process and how this training will increase sales or improve skillset.

-Finally, CERTIFY, CERTIFY, CERTIFY.
-Ensure the student can make a cold call, 1st meeting, and that the knowledge imparted in the training is learned, acknowledged and implemented into their daily lives.
-Do this with fellow classmates, ensure sales management is involved.
+- Finally, CERTIFY, CERTIFY, CERTIFY.
+Ensure the student can make a cold call, conduct a first meeting, and that the knowledge imparted in the training is learned, acknowledged and implemented into their daily lives.
+Do this with fellow classmates, and ensure sales management is involved.
 And stop kidding yourself, if they cannot do it in the classroom, they will not do it with a customer or prospect.